 If we conduct a market appraisal given today’s conditions, however, the landscape has changed considerably and surely has the disposition of television manufacturers.
 More and more video is being consumed on the PC, and viewing is much more fragmented, owing to the disruptive technologies that have emerged in the form of tablets, smartphones and e-readers.
 The large flat screen is no longer the central hub of the entertainment experience around which viewers revolve, but one of many courses in the buffet of digital media devices.

 Meanwhile, HDTV manufacturers experienced steep profit declines in 2011.
 Both Sony and Samsung reported a decrease in year-over-year sales in 2011 arising from “deteriorating market conditions in the U.S. and Europe.”
 This is what you’d expect now that the flat panel install base exceeds 50-60% in the developed nations of U.S., Japan and Europe.
-Globally, the situation looks less dim due to the emerging markets in China, Latin America and India, but what is especially clear in developed regions is that consumers are not lining up to secure every product refresh.
+Globally, the situation looks less dim due to the emerging markets in China, Latin America and India, but what is especially clear among developed regions is that consumers are not lining up to secure every product refresh.

 Smart TV, 3D TV and Beyond